lancenacabuan/theosis/Thesis.md

 ---

 ### 2. **Biblical and Historical Foundations**
+Theosis is deeply rooted in Scripture and the writings of the Church Fathers.
+Below is a comprehensive list of supporting Bible verses arranged in theological progression, followed by key contributions from the Church Fathers.

+---

-#### Key Supporting Bible Verses:
+#### **Key Supporting Bible Verses**
+##### **1. Creation and Humanity’s Purpose**
+These verses establish the foundational idea that humans were created in God’s image, with the ultimate goal of reflecting His glory.
+- **Genesis 1:26-27**: *“Then God said, ‘Let Us make man in Our image, according to Our likeness.’”*
+- **Psalm 8:4-6**: Humanity is crowned with glory and honor, reflecting God’s majestic purpose.

+##### **2. The Fall and Restoration through Christ**
+Theosis becomes necessary because the image of God in humanity is marred by sin.
+Christ restores and elevates this image.
+- **Romans 3:23**: *“For all have sinned and fall short of the glory of God.”*
+- **Romans 8:29**: *“For those whom He foreknew, He also predestined to become conformed to the image of His Son.”*
+- **Colossians 3:10**: *“Put on the new self, which is being renewed to a true knowledge according to the image of the One who created it.”*

+##### **3. Participation in Divine Nature (Theosis)**
+These passages explicitly or implicitly describe believers becoming partakers of God’s divine nature through grace.
-- **2 Peter 1:4**: *"For by these He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature."*
+- **2 Peter 1:4**: *“For by these He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature.”*
-- **John 17:22-23**: Jesus prays for unity with the Father and among believers: *"The glory which You have given Me I also have given to them."*
+- **John 17:22-23**: Jesus prays for unity with the Father: *“The glory which You have given Me I also have given to them.”*
-- **Genesis 1:26-27**: Humanity created in God’s image establishes the foundation for the restoration of His likeness.
-- **Romans 8:29**: Predestination to be conformed to the image of Christ.
+- **2 Corinthians 3:18**: *“But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory.”*

+##### **4. Union with Christ**
+These verses show that union with Christ through faith and the Holy Spirit is central to theosis.
+- **Galatians 2:20**: *“It is no longer I who live, but Christ lives in me.”*
+- **Romans 6:5**: *“For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection.”*
+- **John 15:4-5**: *“Abide in Me, and I in you. … For apart from Me you can do nothing.”*

+##### **5. Role of the Holy Spirit**
+The Holy Spirit sanctifies and enables believers to live in communion with God.
+- **1 Corinthians 6:19**: *“Or do you not know that your body is a temple of the Holy Spirit who is in you?”*
+- **Romans 8:11**: *“But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus will also give life to your mortal bodies through His Spirit who dwells in you.”*
+- **2 Thessalonians 2:13**: *“God has chosen you from the beginning for salvation through sanctification by the Spirit and faith in the truth.”*

+##### **6. The Ultimate Goal: Glorification**
+These verses highlight the final stage of theosis, where believers are fully conformed to Christ in glory.
+- **1 John 3:2**: *“We know that when He appears, we will be like Him, because we will see Him just as He is.”*
+- **Philippians 3:21**: *“He will transform the body of our humble state into conformity with the body of His glory.”*
+- **1 Corinthians 15:49**: *“Just as we have borne the image of the earthy, we will also bear the image of the heavenly.”*
+- **Revelation 21:3-4**: God’s ultimate plan is perfect communion with His people in the new creation.

+---

-#### Church Fathers’ Perspectives:
+#### **Contributions of the Church Fathers**
+The Church Fathers provide a rich theological framework for understanding theosis, emphasizing its Biblical basis and spiritual implications.

+##### **1. St. Athanasius (296–373 AD)**
+- Famous for stating: *“God became man so that man might become god.”*
+- His writings, particularly *On the Incarnation*, emphasize that Christ’s incarnation is the basis for theosis.
+By uniting divinity and humanity, Jesus made divine life accessible to humans.

+##### **2. St. Irenaeus of Lyons (130–202 AD)**
-- **Irenaeus of Lyons**: *“The glory of God is man fully alive, and the life of man is the vision of God.”*
+- Taught that theosis is the restoration of humanity’s original purpose: *“The glory of God is man fully alive, and the life of man is the vision of God.”*
-- **Maximus the Confessor**: Taught that theosis involves synergy—human cooperation with God’s grace.
+- His writings focus on the renewal of the image of God in humanity through Christ’s obedience and sacrifice.

+##### **3. St. Gregory of Nyssa (335–395 AD)**
+- Developed the concept of humanity's endless progression toward God: *“This is true perfection: never to stop growing toward what is better and never placing any limit on perfection.”*
+- His work emphasizes that theosis is a lifelong journey of growth in divine likeness.

+##### **4. St. Maximus the Confessor (580–662 AD)**
+- Articulated the synergy between human free will and divine grace in theosis.
+- He taught that theosis involves *“participation in the divine energies”* rather than the divine essence, preserving the distinction between Creator and creature.

+##### **5. St. Gregory Palamas (1296–1359 AD)**
-- **Gregory of Palamas**: Articulated the distinction between God’s essence and energies, central to understanding theosis.
+- Defended the distinction between God’s essence and energies in the Hesychast controversy.
+- Explained that believers can experience and participate in God’s uncreated energies (His grace and presence) without accessing His essence, ensuring theosis does not compromise God’s transcendence.

+##### **6. St. John Chrysostom (347–407 AD)**
+- Highlighted the communal and sacramental nature of theosis in his homilies.
+- Stressed that the Eucharist is essential for union with Christ: *“When you see [the Eucharist], you say to yourself: ‘By His flesh I am united to Him.’”*

+##### **7. Pseudo-Dionysius the Areopagite (5th–6th century)**
+- Introduced a mystical theology of ascent, where theosis occurs through stages of purification, illumination, and union.

+##### **8. St. Symeon the New Theologian (949–1022 AD)**
+- Emphasized personal experience of God’s divine light and transformation through the Holy Spirit.
+- Stressed that theosis is not reserved for the afterlife but begins in this life through repentance, prayer, and divine illumination.

+---

+These Scriptures and patristic writings demonstrate that theosis is both Biblically grounded and historically central to Christian theology.
+They provide a robust framework for exploring humanity’s holy calling to reflect God’s glory and grow into Christ’s likeness through communion with Him.

 ---